Brocier/redux-boilerplate/README.md

 I've included a setup for full CRUD to an express route in thunk.actions.js

-The CRUD routes won't work because I don't have the other half f the API's included in here, but I did include the userController.js that those routes are referring to, so you can see exactly what I was talking about.
+The CRUD routes won't work because I don't have the other half of the API's included in here, but I did include the userController.js that those routes are referring to, so you can see exactly what I was talking about.

 I've kept the example actions from Jamie's original Redux Boilerplate, but it is now showing on the SplashPage.js component.

-Hopefully this will help you as you need it.
-Please let me know if there's anything you found that I missed.